imtheaaron/imtheaaron.github.io/portfolio.md

 **Technologies** MongoDB, PyMongo, Flask, Python, BeautifulSoup, Splinter, Selenium, Pandas

 This is a multi-site web scraping program.
 Splinter and Selenium are used to drive a browser programmed to scrape data on Mars from the USGS, Space Facts, NASA, and the Mars Weather Report Twitter account.
-Content is parsed for use using Beautiful Soup, and results are loaded into a Mongo non-relational database.
+Content is parsed for use using BeautifulSoup, and results are loaded into a Mongo non-relational database.
 When a user clicks the "scrape" button, the program executes and scrape for the most recent data on each site and updates the display.

 This was a fun exercise in practical web scraping.